Spin-basis wavefunctions for the one-dimensional Kitaev model: Perturbation theory

 On the basis of these observations, we obtain the following result.
 The global process splits the ground states of the $K_y \rightarrow 0$ limit into two degenerate sets, each with $2^{N/2-1}$ elements.
 One set contains all low-energy states with an even number of bond-triplets.
 These states have an even (odd) number of singlets if $N/2$ is even (odd).
 Considering the sign of the wavefunction and the energy denominator, these states enjoy a net lowering of energy due to the global process.
 The second set contains states with an odd number of bond-triplets; these states suffer an energy increase.

 We make three key observations about the nature of the perturbation theory: (i) Although the ground state is highly degenerate in the $K_y\rightarrow 0$ limit, we may employ non-degenerate perturbation theory.
-This is because perturbations do not couple distinct ground states at any order. (ii) A perturbative process at any order can be expressed as a combination of local processes and the global process. (iii) As the qualitative arguments (local processes do not distinguish among ground states, global process splits ground states into two degenerate sets) above hold at all orders in perturbation theory, we assert that our conclusions are valid for any value of $K_y/K_x$, as long as $K_x > K_y$ to ensure that the initial states are ground states of the unperturbed $K_y\rightarrow 0$ Hamiltonian.
+This is because perturbations do not couple distinct ground states at any order.
+This simplification arises from our choice of expressing ground states as $|s_{S,X}\rangle$ and $|t_{S,X}\rangle$ arrangements. (ii) A perturbative process at any order can be expressed as a combination of local processes and the global process. (iii) As the qualitative arguments (local processes do not distinguish among ground states, global process splits ground states into two degenerate sets) above hold at all orders in perturbation theory, we conjecture that our conclusions are valid for any value of $K_y/K_x$, as long as $K_x > K_y$ to ensure that the initial states are ground states of the unperturbed $K_y\rightarrow 0$ Hamiltonian.
+These conclusions are supported by our numerical ED results as well as the exact Jordan-Wigner solution for $S=\frac{1}{2}$.

 On the basis of these arguments, we find that the ground state degeneracy is reduced from $2^{N/2}$ in the unperturbed limit to $2^{N/2-1}$.
 The ground states are constructed by placing valence bonds (singlet or triplet-x) on X bonds, subject to a global constraint: the total number of triplets must be even.
 The lowest excited states are constructed in similar fashion, but with an odd number of triplets.
 As the excitation gap to these latter states is a perturbative effect at order $(N/2)$, it vanishes when $N\rightarrow \infty$.
 We arrive at a $2^{N/2}$-fold ground state degeneracy in the thermodynamic limit.